RoboPhred/concourse-svn-resource/README.md

 ## Current status

-This resource is in regular use as input.
-Output has not yet been tested.
+This resource is in regular use providing input.
+Output / commit has not yet been tested.

-### check

-Initial implementation is completed.
-However, it currently returns only the most recent revision.

-### in

-Initial implementation is completed.

-### out

-Initial implementation is completed.